mt-mods/nixie_tubes/README.md

 The string is padded with spaces and then trimmed to 64 characters.

-Any unrecognized symbol or character outside the ASCII 32 - 128 range, whether part of a string or singularly is ignored.
+Any unrecognized symbol or character outside the ASCII 32 - 128 range, or characters 31 and 144, whether part of a string or singularly is ignored.

 The alphanumeric tubes also respond to these control messages:

 * "off", "colon" and "period" act the same as on the numeric tubes.
 Note that neither a colon nor a period actually look all that great on a 15-segment display, so use a classic tube for those, if you can.
 * "del" or character code 127 displays an all-on square, but without segment #15 (the bottom, chevron-shaped one).
-* "allon" or character code 128 will display an all-on square, with segment #15 lit also.
+* "allon" or character code 144 will display an all-on square, with segment #15 lit also.
-* "cursor" or character code 129 will display just segment 15.
+* "cursor" or character code 31 will display just segment 15.
 * "off_multi" turns all tubes in a lineup off
 * "allon_multi" turns on all segments of all tubes in a lineup.